Average Roof Replacement Cost | South Florida 2025

 What should you budget for in Miami?

-• Shingle replacements on simpler, smaller homes can still land in the mid-to-high five figures once you factor local labor and code upgrades.
+• Shingle replacements on simpler, smaller homes land in the mid five figures range once you factor local labor and code upgrades.

 The fastest way to get precise?
 A brief on-site inspection with photos → two written scope options → apples-to-apples materials list → warranty terms.
 Then, if you want to smooth cash flow, ask us to price the same scope with PACE as a monthly payment illustration.